polika78/zendesk-coding-challenge/README.md

     * Ticket: type, assignee_id
 * Empty string will be used to search missing values
 * Full value matching and case-insensitive searching
+* user and ticket data are embedded in application.
+App does not support to change data.

 ## Design decisions
 * Repository for ticket and user